digideskio/kubernetes/docs/proposals/component-registration.md

 - May be deployed on different (network accessible) machines
 - May be upgraded over time

-The **Primary Components** currently include apiserver, controller-manager, and scheduler.
-The lifecycle of these components is managed by some external system.
-These components are required for Kubernetes to function.
+The **External Components** are components that are deployed and lifecycle managed by some external system.

-The **Addon Components** currently include kube-dns and kube-ui.
-The lifecycle of these components is managed by the kubernetes cluster that they provide functionality to.
-These components add functionality, but are not required for Kubernetes to function.
-Kubernetes currently ships with some of these required for "conformance", but they're technically not required for minimal orchestration and scheduling.
+The **Addon Components** are components that are deployed and lifecycle managed by the Kubernetes to which they provide functionality.
+These components must be optional in order for them to be deployable by Kubernetes (at least until an HA bootstrapping method is developed).
+Kubernetes conformance tests current require some of these (e.g. kube-dns), but they are not required for orchestration and scheduling functionality.

+The **Primary Components** (currently apiserver, controller-manager, and scheduler) are components that are required for orchestration and scheduling functionality.
+These components are currently all External Components but may become Addon Components, once an HA bootstrapping method is developed.

 The"**Hyperkube** is a single binary that can be run as each of the three primary component binaries.
 Hyperkube may also refer to the set (or pod) of primary component containers or the (virtual) machine that those containers run on.
 Not all Kubernetes deployments use or should be required to use the Hyperkube.